Sarah Connor (Terminator): Terminator 2: Judgment Day (1991)

-Sarah and her son John (Edward Furlong) have been separated; John is now ten years old and living in a foster home with Todd and Janelle Voight, and Sarah has been institutionalized at a prison hospital of the criminally insane.
+Sarah and her son John (Edward Furlong) have been separated; John is now ten years old and living in a foster home with Todd and Janelle Voight, and Sarah has been institutionalized at a prison hospital of the criminally insane after trying to destroy a tech research firm.
 In the years since the previous film, she has become a muscled, ferocious warrior.
 After the death of Kyle Reese, Sarah takes his warnings and the responsibility of raising her son to heart.
 Her fixation on the disaster and her fanatical desire to keep John safe has made her mentally unstable and very violent, which is aggravated by her fear and hatred of the Model 101.
 She lives off-grid to protect herself and John.
 Sarah lived as an outlaw and tried to teach her son the skills he would need to lead the resistance.
 She is captured and sent to a psychiatric prison hospital ward (of the criminally insane) after trying to blow up a computer factory.
 Several times at the hospital, she has tried to improve her behavior in hope of getting to see her son, but the criminal psychologist Dr. Silberman does not believe her.
 Her activities and claims of fighting evil robots from the future led to her being deemed incurable.